Hikoi o te Taoka

 This funding initiative seeks to bring together the power of public art and community spirit by transforming locations around Southern New Zealand into a vibrant art trail, where each artistically designed hoiho tells the story of their fight for survival.

 There’s no denying that human activity has profoundly shaped the world’s flora and fauna.
 With that impact comes a shared responsibility to protect and sustain what remains.
-When we step into nature and feel that sense of connection, it’s a clear reminder that we are not separate from the natural world—we depend on it, just as its many inhabitants depend on us.
+When we step into nature and feel that sense of connection, it’s a clear reminder that we are not separate from the natural world, we depend on it.

 It is considered one of the world’s rarest penguin species because it’s population numbers are small, declining, and it is endemic to New Zealand and its outlying islands, meaning it isn’t found anywhere else in the world.
 This also makes it more vulnerable to local threats.
 To protect this penguin we can each learn and understand what these threats are.